How to Export your Wordpress Website to a Static Site and Drastically Increase Page Speed

 Step 1: Install and Activate the Simply Static Plugin.

 To get started, you’ll need to install and activate the Simply Static plugin.
-You can do this by going to the Plugins section of your Wordpress dashboard, clicking on “Add New”, and searching for “Simply Static”.
+You can do this by going to the Plugins section of your WordPress dashboard, clicking on “Add New”, and searching for “Simply Static”.
 Once you’ve found it, click “Install Now” and then “Activate”.

 Step 2: Configure Simply Static.